 - Check with your doctor that the diet is right for you.

-- Ask for a referral to a dietitian.
+- Ask for a referral to a dietitian who is trained in the low FODMAP diet

 - Read our guide on how to start the low FODMAP diet.

-- Understand how the FODMAP re-challenge phase works.
+- Understand how the FODMAP reintroduction phase works.

 You’re welcome Amy.
 I hope you find the information and resources across the rest of the website useful!